-This section makes explicit that the court has the power to enter an emergency order, as well a final order.
-Generally, other provisions of the act -- including the requirements for pleadings, burden of proof, presumptions, and factors considered - should apply to the issuance of an emergency order in addition to a final order.
+1 Comment 2 3 4 5 6 7 This section makes explicit that the court has the power to enter an emergency order, as well a final order.
+Generally, other provisions of the act including the requirements for pleadings, burden of proof, presumptions, and factors considered - should apply to the issuance of an emergency order in addition to a final order.
+8 SECTION 10.

-SECTION 10.
 PRESUMPTION FOR PARENTAL DECISION.

-- (a) In an original proceeding under this [act], a decision by a parent about a request for custody or visitation by a nonparent is presumed to be in the best interest of the child. - (b) A nonparent has the burden to rebut the presumption under subsection (a) by producing clear-and-convincing evidence of the elements in Sections 11 or 12.
-Proof of unfitness of a parent is not required to rebut the presumption in subsection (a).

-The presumption and burden of proof contained in this section recognize the superior right of parents to custody of their children in custody disputes with nonparents; and also provides that the superior right or presumption can be overcome.

-The presumption and burden of proof are designed to meet the requirements of Troxel v.
-Granville, 530 U.S. 57 (2000), in which the Supreme Court struck down Washington State's third party visitation statute as applied.
+9 (a) In an original proceeding under this [act], a decision by a parent regarding a request 10 for custody or visitation by a nonparent is presumed to be in the best interest of the child.
+11 (b) A nonparent has the burden to rebut the presumption under subsection (a) by 12 producing clear-and-convincing evidence of the elements as set out in Section 11.
+Proof of 13 unfitness of a parent is not required to rebut the presumption in subsection (a).
+14 (c) Except as provided in subsection (d), if a nonparent rebuts the presumption under 15 subsection (a) in an original proceeding under this [act], the presumption remains rebutted for 16 further proceedings under this [act].
+17 (d) If a nonparent who has been granted an order of visitation requests an order of 18 custody, the nonparent must rebut the presumption under subsection (a) as in an original 19 proceeding.
+20 Comment 21 22 23 The presumption and burden of proof contained in this section recognize the superior right of parents to custody of their children in custody disputes with nonparents; and also provides that the superior right or presumption can be overcome.
+24 25 26 27 28 29 30 31 The presumption and burden of proof are designed to meet the requirements of Troxel v.
+Granville , 530 U.S. 57 (2000), in which the Supreme Court struck down Washington State's third party visitation statute as applied.
 Justice O'Connor, in a plurality decision, said the Washington statute "contains no requirement that a court accord the parent's decision any presumption of validity or any weight whatsoever."
 Id. at 67.
 "The Superior Court's order was not founded on any special factors that might justify the State's interference with Granville's fundamental right to make decisions concerning the rearing of her two daughters."
 Id. at 68.

-The Colorado Supreme Court has held that the burden of proof in a grandparent visitation case is clear-and-convincing evidence - even though the state's grandparent visitation statute did not explicitly require that.
+32 The Colorado Supreme Court has held that the burden of proof in a grandparent visitation case is clear-and-convincing evidence - even though the state's grandparent visitation statute did not explicitly require that.
 In In re Adoption of C.A., 137 P.3d 318, 328 (Col. 2006), the court held under principles of Due Process, "The grandparent bears the ultimate burden of proving by clear and convincing evidence that the parental determination is not in the child's best interest and the visitation schedule grandparent seeks is in the child's best interest."
 See also Polasek v.
 Omura, 2006 MT 103, ¶ 15, 332 Mont.
 157, 162, 136 P.3d 519, 523 (2006) (holding that "clear and convincing evidence" is required); Jones v.
 Jones, 2005 PA Super 337, ¶ 12, 884 A.2d 915, 918 (2005), appeal denied (Pa.
 2006) (holding that "convincing reasons" are required).